-All qualified dividends received by investors are taxed at a rate of 15% for the year the dividend is received.
-The tax rate for dividends is a hotly debated topic and may be subject to change.
+For most people All qualified dividends received by investors will be taxed at a rate of 15% for the year in which the dividend is received.
+High income earners will be subject to a 20% tax rates on dividend income.